jacob-church/signal/edu/v6/MEMORY_MANAGEMENT.md

 of the graph needs to be updated immediately.

-This is a simple recursive process: transfer the unwatching node from the watched set to the unwatched set in each of it's Producers.
-If a Producer no longer has any "watchers", mark it unwatched and recurse.
+This is a simple recursive process: transfer the unwatching node from the watched set to the unwatched set in each of it's `Producer`s.
+If a `Producer` no longer has any "watchers", mark it unwatched and recurse.

 ```typescript